dapperlabs/nba-smart-contracts/README.md

  to be able to read copies of the Top Shot smart contracts, transaction templates, and scripts.
 Also contains automated tests written in those languages.
 Currently, Go is the only language that is supported, but we are hoping to add javascript and other languages soon.
+See the README in `lib/go/` for more information about how to use the Go packages.

-## Contract Overview
+## Top Shot Contract Overview

 Each Top Shot Moment NFT represents a play from a game in the NBA season.
 Plays are grouped into sets which usually have some overarching theme,